contexthub/contexthub.github.io/docs/ios/application-services/vault/index.md

 ### Response

-Once a vault item is created, a dictionary response is returned with two keys, "data" and "vault_info". "data" contains your data which you meant to save in ContextHub. "vault_info" stores some metadata about your vault information and contains information like the id, tags, "created_at", and "updated_at" timestamps.
+Once a vault item is created, a dictionary response is returned with two keys, `data` and `vault_info`. `data` contains your data which you meant to save in ContextHub. `vault_info` stores some metadata about your vault information and contains information like the `id`, `tags`, `created_at`, and `updated_at` timestamps.
 Here's the structure of a vault item that was created above:

 {% gist CHLibrarian/84472db06d3fd5cb3301 %}
 <br />